Splamy/TS3AudioBot/README.md

     1. Make the Opus script runnable with `chmod u+x InstallOpus.sh` and run it with `./InstallOpus.sh`
     1. Get the ffmpeg [32bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-i686-static.tar.xz) or [64bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz) binary.
     1. Extract the ffmpeg archive with `tar -vxf ffmpeg-git-*XXbit*-static.tar.xz`
-    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-amd64-static/ffmpeg` and copy it to `TS3AudioBot/bin/Release/netcoreapp3.1`
+    1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-amd64-static/ffmpeg` and copy it into your TS3AudioBot folder.

 #### Windows
 1. Get the ffmpeg [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.zip) or [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip) binary.
-1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static/bin/ffmpeg.exe` to `TS3AudioBot/bin/Release/netcoreapp3.1`
+1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static/bin/ffmpeg.exe` into your TS3AudioBot folder.

 ### Optional Dependencies
 If the bot can't play some youtube videos it might be due to some embedding restrictions which are blocking this.
-You can add a [youtube-dl](https://github.com/rg3/youtube-dl/) binary or source folder and specify the path in the config to try to bypass this.
+You can install the [youtube-dl](https://github.com/rg3/youtube-dl/) binary or source folder (and specify the path in the config) to try to bypass this.

 ### First time setup
-1. Run the bot with `dotnet TS3AudioBot.dll` and follow the setup instructions.
+1. Run the bot with `./TS3AudioBot` (Linux) or `TS3AudioBot.exe` (Windows) and follow the setup instructions.
 1. (Optional) Close the bot and configure your `rights.toml` to your desires.
 You can use the template rules as suggested in the automatically generated file, or dive into the rights syntax [here](https://github.com/Splamy/TS3AudioBot/wiki/Rights).